Nepal Travel FAQs & Tips

 - Entrance to some temples is forbidden, so look out for such notices.

-- Seek permission to take photographs inside temples or of religious ceremonies.
+- Seek permission to take photographs inside temples or in religious ceremonies.

 - You can accept a handshake offered by either a male or a female but never offer your hand first.